GabrielCarroll14/GabrielCarroll14.github.io/README.txt

 My simple portfolio website built from HTML and CSS.
+No JS because I rubbish at that.